Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Related Work

 Rust's ownership system~\cite{jung2018rustbelt} provides deterministic memory management through a discipline of ownership, borrowing, and lifetime annotation.
 The borrow checker is a static analysis that rejects programs where lifetimes are inconsistent.
 Rust's approach front-loads the annotation burden: the engineer specifies lifetimes in function signatures, and the compiler verifies them.

 The Clef/Fidelity approach differs in three respects.
-First, the analysis operates at a different depth in the compilation pipeline.
-Our understanding of ownership-based borrow checking is that it analyzes a mid-level intermediate representation derived from the surface syntax.
-The Clef coeffect analysis operates on the Program Semantic Graph after type checking, SRTP resolution, and dimensional inference have completed; the escape classifier therefore has access to semantic information that is not syntactically visible at the function signature level.
-This depth of context enables escape classifications (Section~\ref{sec:escape-classification}) that account for dimensional constraints, resolved type parameters, and closure capture structure jointly.
+First, the analyses operate over different bodies of semantic information.
+Our understanding is that Rust's borrow checking runs on MIR, which is itself a fully type-checked and trait-resolved intermediate representation, so the difference is not that Rust's analysis is at a shallower compilation stage.
+The distinction is in what information is available at that stage: the Clef coeffect analysis operates on the Program Semantic Graph after type checking, SRTP resolution, and dimensional inference have completed, and therefore has access to dimensional constraints that Rust's type system does not track.
+This enables escape classifications (Section~\ref{sec:escape-classification}) that account for dimensional constraints, resolved type parameters, and closure capture structure jointly.

 Second, lifetimes are inferred by default (the poll model of Section~\ref{sec:push-bounded-poll}), with explicit annotation available when the engineer needs control (the push model) or when inference produces surprising results.
 This parallels the difference between mandatory lifetime annotations and ML-family type inference: both achieve static guarantees, but the annotation burden falls differently.